← All posts

 • The "iconic image" use case — a book jacket, a magazine cover, an About page designed around a photograph

 This matters because it reveals when AI is and isn't the right tool.
-For the 90%+ of professional headshot needs — LinkedIn, team pages, realtor yard signs, corporate directories, hospital profiles — AI trained on studio photography now meets or exceeds the quality of mid-tier photographer sessions.
+For the 90%+ of professional headshot needs — LinkedIn, team pages, realtor yard signs, corporate directories, hospital profiles — AI built by photographers who actually run a studio now meets or exceeds the quality of mid-tier photographer sessions.
 For the 10% of editorial or iconic image use cases, a skilled human photographer remains the right choice.

 We built AI Headshots for the 90%.
 We still recommend Studio Pod — our physical studio — for clients who want the assisted experience, and we still recommend a specialist photographer for the 10% editorial cases.
 The tools complement each other.